18 March 2020

 Being next to plants is good for us.

-They improve our mood and even our air quality.
+They can improve our mood.
 Some studies suggest that by touching and smelling plants, you can reduce your stress and anxiety.

 Even the act of gardening, repotting and tending to your plants can be a great distraction and form of light exercise.